 Patients can also ask to listen to Radio Eye via radio in their room at Georgetown Community Hospital, Baptist Health Richmond, St. Joseph, St. Joseph East, and St. Joseph Mt.
 Sterling.

-Every day of the week, Radio Eye's broadcast of the Lexington Herald-Leader is carried live on the Lexington Public Library channel on Time Warner Cable on channel 97.
+Every day of the week, Radio Eye's broadcast of the Lexington Herald-Leader is carried live on the Lexington Public Library channel on Spectrum Cable.

 Frankfort Cable also broadcasts the full 24-hour program on channel 2.